Hours of Operation: Tuesdays, Thursdays and Saturdays from 9am - 3pm

 Museum Events: Due to the ongoing pandemic, there are no events planned for 2021 at the museum.
 Any updates will be posted here and on the Village of Glen Carbon Facebook page.

 Glen Carbon t-shirts are available for purchase at the museum or at Historic Commission events.
 The shirts sell for $10.00 and come in adult sizes.

 A History of Glen Carbon books are available for purchase at the museum for $10.00.

 Yanda Log Cabin

-Eventually the Village of Glen Carbon bought the lot with the existing house which had been built around the cabin.
-Upon discovering the cabin lying beneath a more modern home, renovation work began in 1989 and was concluded just in time for the Village’s Centennial Celebration in June 1992.
-The cabin now serves as both a satellite addition to our museum and as a reminder of the past, even before Glen Carbon came into being.
+In time, the Village of Glen Carbon purchased the lot and the house.
+Upon discovering the cabin within the modern home, the Village planned renovations to restore it to its former glory.
+In 1989, work began and was completed just in time for the Village’s Centennial Celebration in June 1992.
+The cabin now serves as a satellite addition to the Glen Carbon Heritage Museum and a reminder of the past, a time before Glen Carbon's incorporation.

 The Village of Glen Carbon is proud to share this history with you.
 Stop by to view the inside of the cabin through its new glass doors.

 Yanda Log Cabin Events:Due to the ongoing pandemic, there are no events planned for 2021 at the Yanda Log Cabin.
 Any updates will be posted here and on the Village of Glen Carbon Facebook page.